Choose your pension option

 This important decision will determine the amount of your lifetime monthly pension payments and the amount your spouse or beneficiaries may receive when you die.

-If you retire before age 65, you can buy a temporary annuity to increase your monthly pension payments until you reach age 65 or die, whichever comes first.
-Although your initial pension payments will be higher until you turn 65, buying a temporary annuity will permanently reduce your lifetime monthly pension.
+If you retire before age 65, you may choose a temporary annuity to top up your pension.
+A temporary annuity increases your monthly payment until you reach age 65 or your death, whichever comes first.

 - Buying a temporary annuity may help you meet the initial expenses of retirement, such as paying off a mortgage before you turn 65.